MMEnock/MEM-PB_Dashbard/README.md

-THis project contains and showcases projects in the area of Power BI and python in areas of Bussines Data Analysis and Machine learning .
+THis repository contains ongoing Power BI projects showcasing important KPI's such as peak working hours in a pizza restaurant, Past World Cup games among others .